rynomad/CCNx-Federated-Wiki-Prototype/ReadMe.md

 ==================

-In order to run the server in it's current state, you'll need a local CCN daemon running.
+In order to run the server in a production state, you'll want a local CCN daemon running.
 This is not a strict requirement of NDN-js, but rather of our implimentation.
+For this prototype, we've coded the server to point to the ccn router that is powering rosewiki.org.
 The server is only tested thus far on Ubuntu 12.04 LTS.

 * https://www.ccnx.org/software-download-information-request/download-releases/
 * http://blog.rungeek.com/post/1711470902/project-ccnx-how-to